ECS 289M, Introduction to Research in Computer and Information Security

 Should you encounter an unanticipated or uncontrollable event that may prevent you from meeting a deadline, please let me know immediately, and request an extension.

 One of the course outcomes is to communicate effectively with professional audiences of various types.
 This requires that one take personal pride in their work, and be held accountable for professional quality work.
-To this end, we expect your submitted work to meet the following requirements.
+To this end, I expect your submitted work to meet the following requirements.